Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Analysis

 We base our calculation of the pressure, $P_\mathrm{amb}$, on the maps of $\sigma_{\mathrm{NH}_3}$ and $T_\mathrm{kin}$ from fitting the NH$_3$ hyperfine line profiles (for estimating $\sigma_\mathrm{tot,amb}$; Figs.\ \ref{fig:L1688_TpeakTkin} to \ref{fig:B18_VlsrSigma}) and the Herschel column density maps (for estimating $\rho_\mathrm{amb}$; Fig.\ \ref{fig:L1688_Herschel} and Fig.\ \ref{fig:B18_Herschel}).
 The former is possible, because there is significant detection of NH$_3$ (1, 1) emission in regions surrounding the droplets and the coherent core in B5, which appear embedded in the dense gas components of the clouds (see Fig.\ \ref{fig:L1688_VlsrSigma} and Fig.\ \ref{fig:B18_VlsrSigma}).
 We use the region (on the plane of the sky) immediately outside the targeted structure but within $(R_\mathrm{eff}+0.1)$ pc from the center of the structure to obtain an estimate of the ambient gas pressure.
 Since the typical sonic scale in nearby molecular clouds is roughly 0.1 pc \citep{Federrath_2013}, the hope is that the selected region represents the projection of the volume within a sonic scale from the surface of the structure and that the estimated pressure is from the motions of the gas relevant in confining the structure.
 The volume density of the ambient gas is estimated in the same fashion as demonstrated above in \S\ref{sec:analysis_basic} and Fig.\ \ref{fig:cartoon}, by taking the difference between the mass measured within the core boundary and the mass measured within $(R_\mathrm{eff}+0.1)$ pc from the core center, $\Delta M = M(r < (R_\mathrm{eff}+0.1\ \mathrm{pc})) - M_\mathrm{core}$, and dividing it by the difference in volume assuming a spherical geometry, $\Delta V = \frac{4}{3}\pi ((R_\mathrm{eff}+0.1\ \mathrm{pc})^3-R_\mathrm{eff}^3)$.
-Note that the density estimated this way would correspond to the average density within a shell-shaped volume surrounding the structure if the structure is spherical (see discussions in Appendix \ref{sec:appendix_baseline}).
 The total velocity dispersion of the ambient gas, $\sigma_\mathrm{tot,amb}$, is estimated by taking the median value of $\sigma_\mathrm{tot}$ measured at pixels within the same projected region (outside the core, but within $(R_\mathrm{eff}+0.1)$ pc from the core center).
 For cores where we do not have significant detection toward every pixel within this projected region, we estimate an uncertainty up to $\lesssim$ 50\%.
-We emphasize that the measurement of the ambient gas pressure (and thus the energy term representing the ambient gas pressure, $\Omega_\mathrm{P}$, as expressed in Equation \ref{eq:virial_P}) using this method is independent of the measurement of the kinetics within the core (including $\sigma_\mathrm{tot}$, and thus the internal kinetic energy, $\Omega_\mathrm{K}$), since non-overlapping projected regions are used for the measurements.
+We emphasize that the measurement of the ambient gas pressure and the energy term representing the ambient gas pressure, $\Omega_\mathrm{P}$, using this method is independent of the measurement of the kinetics within the core (e.g.\ $\sigma_\mathrm{tot}$ and the internal kinetic energy, $\Omega_\mathrm{K}$), since non-overlapping projected regions are used for the measurements.
 We also note that, in contrast to previous works, it is possible to measure the local variation in ambient gas pressure through this method with the GAS observations \citep[][see also discussions in \citealt{Kirk_2017b}]{GAS_DR1}.